azurecitadel/azurecitadel.github.io/_pages/azure101/azure101WebAppLab.md

 **8. Change the HTML and push again to the Web App:**

 Edit the index.html to change the Twitter account to your own.
-Uou can use ``nano index.html``, or ``vi index.html`` for those familiar with using terminal editors.
+You can use ``nano index.html``, or ``vi index.html`` for those familiar with using terminal editors.
 Or you may go into the web app in the portal and use the App Service Editor in the blade and edit the index.html directly in the browser.

 Commit the change, and then push it up to the azure remote
 ```